 Compliance risks can have massive ramifications for your organisation, as it leads your business to fall short of its responsibilities to customers, partners, stakeholders, or investors.

-Some examples of compliance risks organisations may experience include:
+Some examples organisations may experience include:

 - Ensuring your organisation complies to legislated ratios, like educator-to-child ratios in schools and nurse-to-patient ratios in healthcare, as this could detrimentally affect all stakeholders, quality of service and employee satisfaction.